U.S. Olympic Committee Press Release WINNIPEG, Canada

 Allegheny Shotokan is home to the only Pittsburgh Sport Karate World Champions.
 Team Kumite, coached by Bill Viola, is the only NBL World Champion’s in the Pittsburgh Region.
 3x World Champion Ali Viola, 3x World Champion Terrence Tubio, World Champion Jose Rivera, and World Champion Dominic Leader.
 The all-star team represents the Irwin / North Huntingdon area and the entire City of Pittsburgh at regional, national and international martial arts karate tournaments, championships and competitions.
 You can see the team in action at the Kumite Classic held at the Monroeville Convention Center.

-Allegheny Shotokan is North Huntingdon, PA”s home for the very best Karate and Martial Arts training.
-The school is home of NBL World Champions.
+Allegheny Shotokan is North Huntingdon, PA’s home for the very best Karate, Martial Arts training and self-defense training.
+With over 50 years experience, the staff of professional accredited instructors have the most experience in the region.
 Self Defense classes for men, women or children.
 Allegheny Shotokan Karate is the most established karate school in the Irwin North Huntingdon Norwin area.
 Founded by Bill Viola, Home of Champions in the Pittsburgh region since 1969.
 Contact us for a free lesson.
+Text Sensei Bill Jr. to set up a free lesson today: 724-640-2111

 Allegheny “Viola” Shotokan Karate, established in 1969, is a Martial Arts School based in Western Pennsylvania.
 The club was founded by Sensei William Viola.
 The name “Allegheny” represented the school’s first location in Allegheny County (East Allegheny High School).
 “Shotokan,” is the base style of Japanese Karate taught.
 Over the past 40 years the school has held classes in the suburbs of Pittsburgh including Turtle Creek, North Versailles, Paintertown, White Oak, Irwin, North Irwin and currently residing in North Huntingdon, Pennsylvania.